isomerpages/isomerpages-govtech/media/technews/_posts/2019-03-14-what-you-need-to-know-to-be-a-white-hacker.md

 ### **A contest of wits**

 The bug bounty format of hunting down digital vulnerabilities can be traced back to 1983, when a Silicon Valley startup called Hunter & Ready offered a Volkswagen Beetle—a ‘bug’—to anyone who could find software ‘bugs’ in their operating system.
-The crowdsourcing nature of bug bounties made it highly popular, and today, one of the largest platforms for bug bounties is HackerOne, which allows organisations to tap on an international community of white hackers and cybersecurity experts.
+The crowdsourcing nature of bug bounties made it highly popular, and today, one of the largest platforms for bug bounties is HackerOne, which allows organisations to tap on an international community of white hat hackers and cybersecurity experts.

 At the time of writing, Mr Eng is ranked within the top 200 of the HackerOne community.
 Getting there required a great deal of persistence, he said.
 Individuals interested in becoming white hat hackers need to get themselves qualified as an Offensive Security Certified Professional, then prove themselves repeatedly in real-world challenges posted on HackerOne.